 JEFF AND KORINA BARRY: podcast, sculpture, and painting.
 Raw, poetic, and personal dialogue, a dissection of American life—past, present, future—behind and beyond bars, with a focus on Black and Indigenous experiences and voices.
 Within this lens, Jeff and Korina will explore the epigenetics of trauma and pathways to healing.

-- Sarith and Carl Flink: recorded memoir and choreographic response.
-Working concept: driven by the narratives of Sarith’s memories of life in Cambodia during the Khmer Rouge genocide and incarceration in the U.S., the movers of Carl Flink’s Black Label Movement examine the restrictions of life in a cage—war, a genocidal labor camp, refugee camp, prison, pandemic, and the lifelong effects of trauma on the body, spirit, and mind.
+SARITH AND CARL FLINK: recorded memoir and choreographic response.
+Driven by the narratives of Sarith’s memories of life in Cambodia under the Khmer Rouge as well as incarceration in the U.S., this will examine the restrictions of life in a cage—war, a genocidal labor camp, refugee camp, prison, pandemic, and the lifelong effects of trauma on the body, spirit, and mind.

-- Fong and Kevin Yang: considering recorded poetry and videography.
-Working concept: exploring themes of loss and longing, isolation and death, funerals and Hmong ritual, and what is needed to begin to heal—particularly when the space to do so has not been granted—and how culture and language can create both distance and dynamic connection.
+FONG AND KEVIN YANG: poetry and film.
+Exploring themes of loss and longing, isolation and death, funerals and Hmong ritual, and what is needed to begin to heal—particularly when the space to do so has not been granted—and how culture and language can create both distance and dynamic connection.

 In fall 2020, We Are All Criminals teamed up with WAM to present a virtual event—created in partnership with CEDAR PUBLIC ACCESS CHANNEL, Cedar Artist Collective member RITIKA GANGULY.
 The video event was recorded live on Oct.
 29 and is available as part of WAM On Demand via the Weisman’s YouTube channel.